khongminhtn/react-studies/README.md

 # Projects:
 ### Book store with React Router.
-**Incorporating areas of study**
+**Incorporating areas of study (roadmap)**
-1. Project structure and Webpack configuration
+1. Project structure with npm, Babel and Webpack configuration
 2. The host HTML file
 3. Creating Components
 4. Launching the project